sean-seah/HPDP/2526/project/p1/SparklingSparkmind/readme.md

 | Farra Nurzahin Binti Zaharil Anuar | A23CS0079 |
 | Dayang Farah Farzana Binti Abang Idham | A23CS0071 |

----

 ## 1. Project Overview

 This project builds a complete data pipeline that crawls, cleans, and processes job vacancy listings from **MyFutureJobs** (myfuturejobs.gov.my), a Malaysian government job portal.
-The goal isn't just to collect a large dataset — it's to show, with real numbers, how different processing strategies hold up once the data gets big.
+The goal isn't just to collect a large dataset.
+It's to show, with real numbers, how different processing strategies hold up once the data gets big.

 We collected over 120,000 raw job listings, cleaned them down to **112,499 valid records**, and then ran the same analysis pipeline three different ways: a plain single-threaded Pandas baseline, a multiprocessing version using Joblib, and a Polars-based version using lazy evaluation.
 Each version was benchmarked on execution time, memory usage, CPU utilization, and throughput so we could compare them fairly.